 In this part of the article, we’re going to show a quick overview of when your child will be able to speak some words.
 Just do note that one child differs from one another, which means that there’s nothing to worry about if your baby can talk late, but make sure you can consult your baby’s condition to the doctor.

-Standard: The child will be able to make use of gestures and words to express what he/or she wants and or he/she is currently thinking.
+Standard: The child will be able to make use of gestures and words to express what he/or she wants, and or he/she is currently thinking.
 Your child might point out something shiny on your dress because it attracts his/her attention.
-This is considered the first things your baby does.
+This is considered the first thing your baby does.

 0-6 months.
-Makes gurgling, babbling, cooing and other forms of vocal sounds.
-Uses gestures to indicate what he wants like pointing and stretching his arms onto something.
+Makes gurgling, babbling, cooing, and other forms of vocal sounds.
+He uses gestures to indicate what he wants, like pointing and stretching his arms onto something.

 7-12 months.
 In this place, babies will repeat sounds that are being produced by other people.
 If you consistently repeat the world, “Ma-Ma,” they will be able to repeat the syllable in no time.
 They will be able to say meaningful words like mama, papa, and other words that specify persons.
 Your baby will then be able to say syllables that recognize a particular person, which includes the faces of people that he or she frequently sees.
 For instance, if he/she constantly sees his/her uncle every single day, he/she will show a happy expression on his or her face by smiling or extending his or her arms.

 13-18 months.
-Babies will be able to speak in single words, they will also be able to say “yes” and “no” appropriately when you are trying to ask them questions.
-For instance, if you want to ask them, which food they want to eat.
-They will be able to answer you “yes” or “no.” They will be able to use words accompanies with gestures that indicate the things he wants.
-They can also respond to simple questions which only require a single-word answer.
+Babies will be able to speak in single words; they will also be able to say “yes” and “no” appropriately when you are trying to ask them questions.
+For instance, if you want to ask them which food they want to eat.
+They will be able to answer your “yes” or “no.” They will be able to use words accompanies with gestures that indicate the things he wants.
+They can also respond to simple questions that only require a single-word answer.

 19-24 months.
 They will be able to use pronouns and use possessive pronouns like “Mine” and “Yours.”
 They will attempt to converse even if he cannot understand or comprehend the words that you are trying to say.
-And when he speaks, he will accompany it with gestures to help you understand the thought he wants to you to know.
-This is the pace, where you will frequently see your baby to giggle or move his or her mouth a lot that is because he or she wanted to talk with you about the words or syllables that he or she is capable of producing.
+And when he speaks, he will accompany it with gestures to help you understand the thought he wants you to know.
+This is the place where you will frequently see your baby giggle or move his or her mouth a lot.
+That is because he or she wanted to talk with you about the words or syllables that he or she is capable of producing.
 This could be a heart warming for a parent to witness; you might as well prepare a video cam to record this moment with your precious baby.

 Is there something I can do to help my baby talk?